River City Girls Zero

 The biggest change from earlier games is the structure, instead of just linear stages, there's some light exploration.
 You can revisit areas, talk to NPCs for hints, and even take on side quests, like rescuing random students.
 It's not open-world obviously, but it gives the game a bit more personality than your average arcade-style brawler.

 For a SNES game, it looks solid.
-The sprites are chunky and expressive, with that trademark Kunio-kun aesthetic: big-headed, cartoony, and full of attitude.
-The animations are smooth, especially the over-the-top attacks and goofy enemy reactions.
-The music’s a banger too, with upbeat, punchy tracks that fit the delinquent vibe.
-It’s not as iconic as River City Ransom’s soundtrack, but it gets the job done.
+The sprites are chunky and expressive, with that trademark Kunio-kun aesthetic: big headed, cartoony, and full of attitude.
+The animations are smooth, especially the over the top attacks and goofy enemy reactions.
+The music's a banger too, with upbeat, punchy tracks that fit the delinquent vibe.
+It's not as iconic as River City Ransom's soundtrack, but it gets the job done.

 English